 To make a request for your personal information, or be given access to your child’s educational record, contact our school office team via email.

 If you have a concern about the way we are collecting or using your personal data, we request that you raise your concern with us in the first instance.
 Alternatively, you can contact the Information Commissioner’s Office at https://ico.org.uk/concerns/

-If you would like to find out more information about how our School collects, uses and stores your personal data, please read our GDPR Data Protection Policy.
+If you would like to find out more information about how our School collects, uses and stores your personal data, please contact our Data Protection Officer.